iterative/dvc.org/content/docs/start/experiments.md

 By default, it shows all the parameters and the metrics with the timestamp.
 If you have a large number of parameters, metrics or experiments, this may lead to a cluttered view.
-You can limit the table to specific metrics, or parameters, or hide the timestamp column with `--include-metrics`, `--include-params`, or `--no-timestamp` options of the command, respectively.
+You can show specific columns with `--keep`, hide with `--drop`, show only those columns with changed values across the runs with `--only-changed`, or hide the timestamp column with `--no-timestamp` options.

 <details>